Way to Normal: Fake leak

 On July 16, 2008, an anonymous user posted what they claimed was a "leak" of Folds's latest album on two fan sites.
 The file contained nine tracks along with a PDF of supposed cover art, and was a mix of what appeared to be legitimate songs from Way to Normal and bizarre pastiches of foul-mouthed humour and melodramatic pop.
 Accordingly, the online forums became full of debate as to which were real and which were fake until August 12, 2008, when Folds admitted on Triple J radio that many songs in the leak were fake.
 He claimed that he and the band recorded fake versions of songs from the new album when they "had a night to kill in Dublin", and had a friend leak it to the public "to give them something to listen to".

-After confirming that the leaked "Brainwascht", "The Frown Song" and "Free Coffee Town" were fake, he said that they would be used as B-sides and bonus tracks on future releases.
+After confirming that the leaked "Brainwashed", "The Frown Song" and "Free Coffee Town" were fake, he said that they would be used as B-sides and bonus tracks on future releases.
 A few days later, in a Rolling Stone article, Folds discussed the differences between the real album cuts and the fake leak cuts.
 All nine tracks were released on the 2009 compilation album, Stems and Seeds.
 The "long way to go" coda of the "fake" track "Way to Normal" was later adapted into "Long Way to Go", a song on Folds' 2015 album, So There.